pixelhandler/jQuery-MenuTree-Plugin/README.md

 ---------------------------------------
 * Requires JavaScript library: [jQuery](http://jquery.com/)

-* Developed using jquery version 1.4
+* Developed using jQuery version 1.4 ...
+[Plugin page](http://plugins.jquery.com/project/menuTree)

-* Status : Still a beta plugin, yet to be used on a production server, UL and OL works good with aninmation on and DD works good with animation off.
+* Status : New plugin, give it a try!

 * Blog post for MenuTree plugin on my blog...
 [Blog](http://rant.cc/SC2 )

-* Demo of the plugin behavior showing both unorderd list and definition list...
+* Demo of the plugin behavior showing both lists and definition list...
 [Demo](http://rant.cc/z9V)

+* Tracer plugin added and featured with demo.

 How to build a menu tree that is expandable with jQuery
 -----------------------------